openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 From the operator perspective, the insights-runtime-extractor is a black box, and its requirements are:

 * Determine the Pod name of each insights-runtime-extractor’s Pod (as the insights-runtime-extractor is deployed as a DaemonSet, there is a single pod instance on each worker node) and map it to its worker node.
-  * There is no service exposing the insights-runtime-extractor and its pods are accessed directly throug their DNS records.
+  * There is no service exposing the insights-runtime-extractor and its pods are accessed directly throug their IP addresses.
 * When the operator starts gathering workload information, query the `HTTP GET /gather-runtime-info` request on each insights-runtime-extractor pod.
 The HTTP response will return a JSON payload in the standard output that represents a tree of `namespace/pod-name/container-id/runtime-info`.
 * As the operator iterates over the containers in the cluster, check if there is a runtime-info entry for the `namespace/pod-name/container-id` and add it to the existing `workloadContainerShape` (after hashing all the values)